 Generally, people think that ads are bad for the user experience on your site.
 If you ask professionals from the UX design industry, most of them would be against showing ads.
-But think it this way, “Ads help users in reaching the products they need”.
+But think it this way, “Ads help users reach the products they need.”
 How can something that helps the user can spoil the user experience?

 Ads aren’t a problem, but the way they’re shown to the user can be problematic.
-If the right ad is shown in the right way then the user will be delighted, not frustrated.
-So instead of asking “whether ads spoil the user experience?”, we should ask, “what’s the right way of showing ads?”.
-If you’ll ask the right question, then you’ll reach the right solution.
+If the right ad is offered the right way, the user will be delighted, not frustrated.
+So instead of asking “whether ads spoil the user experience?” we should ask, “what’s the right way of showing ads?”.
+If you ask the right question, then you’ll reach the right solution.

 To show the ads in the right way, we need to follow good practices, and we also need to avoid some bad practices.
 Therefore, in this blog, we’re going to talk about what you should do and what you shouldn’t do to serve the best user experience despite showing ads on your site.

 - Label your ads